meemanali/Playing-Guitar/README.md

 * Easy to use.
 * Tested on Android Nexus 5 Api 26 and Android Pixel Pro Api 33.
-* Beautiful and simple UI.
+* Beautiful and enhancing UI.

 # Preview: